 For a workout, you can hike to the top of Mount John, near Lake Tekapo.
 Atop Mount John shines the Mount John Observatory, featuring one of the largest telescopes in New Zealand.

 Aoraki Mount Cook National Park, also located right within the reserve, boasts a highly pollution-free environment.

-If you end up visiting Ushuaia, you’ll be able to brag you were treated to some of the greatest aurora australis views in the southernmost city in the world.
+Visit Ushuaia and you’ll likely be able to brag about seeing the aurora australis view in the southernmost city in the world.

 While it’s oftentimes treated as a pit stop for visitors en route to Antarctica, locals know it’s a well-worthy stargazing station.
-The best views a bit out of town in order to avoid light pollution.
-Any dark street, park, or bar in town will do too.
+The best views a bit out of town where light pollution is non-existent.
+Any dark street, park, or bar in town will do, too.